Study of PDS0101 and Pembrolizumab Combination I/O in Subjects With HPV16 + Recurrent and/or Metastatic HNSCC

 - If subject received major surgery or radiation therapy of >30 Gy, they must have recovered from the toxicity and/or complications from the intervention.

-- For female subjects defined as Women of childbearing potential (WOCBP) a negative serum pregnancy test (β-human chorionic gonadotropin) must be obtained within 14 days prior to Day 1.
+For female subjects defined as women of childbearing potential (WOCBP), a negative urine pregnancy test must be obtained during screening.
 Women who are surgically sterile or at least 2 years postmenopausal do not require pregnancy testing.

-- Male subjects of childbearing potential must agree to use an effective method of contraception starting with the first dose of study therapy through 120 days after the last dose of study therapy.
+- Male subjects of childbearing potential must agree to use a condom as an effective method of contraception starting with the first dose of study therapy through 120 days after the last dose of study therapy.

 - Have an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

 You CAN'T join if...

 - Pregnancy Exclusion: A female subject defined as a WOCBP who has a positive urine pregnancy test (within 72 hours) prior to treatment.
 If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.

 - Has received prior therapy with an anti-PD-1, anti-PD- L1, or anti-PD-L2 agent or with an agent directed to another stimulatory or co-inhibitory T-cell receptor (e.g. CTLA-4, OX40, CD137) and was discontinued from that treatment due to a Grade 3 or higher AE.